Skip navigation

 4. that the candidate be failed.

-2. Examiners do not recommend the award of another degree.
-On receipt of the outcome of the examination of Revise and Resubmit, or Fail, the candidate may apply to the Delegated Authority for a transfer from the Doctor of Philosophy to the Master of Philosophy.
+3. On receipt of the outcome of the examination of revise and resubmit, or that the candidate be failed, the candidate may apply to the Delegated Authority for a transfer from the Doctor of Philosophy to the Master of Philosophy.
 The Associate Dean determines that a candidate be re-examined by resubmission of thesis, or that the candidate not be awarded the Doctor of Philosophy.

 • Associate Dean;